If you have questions about gifts to the Department of Psychology, contact:

 JMU Leadership and Service Scholarship (25695)

-This scholarship provides financial assistance to an academically-outstanding psychology student who demonstrates, through her/his activities, the core leadership values of service, attitude, teamwork and excellence.
-This scholarship is awarded to a student committed to serving others.
-This award was initiated by the Psychology Peer Advisors in celebration of the 15th anniversary of the Psychology Peer Advising program.
+This scholarship provides financial assistance to a junior-level student who demonstrates through their activities the core leadership values of service, attitude, teamwork, and excellence.
+This scholarship is awarded to a student committed to serving the greater JMU Community and/or the Harrisonburg/Rockingham County communities.

 The James O. Benedict Scholarship Endowment in Psychology (25217)